Chad-Glazier/exhibit-site/README.md

 This app uses the <a href="https://github.com/facebook/lexical">Lexical framework</a> to implement its rich text editors.
 At the time of writing, this framework is still in version `0.X`, so if you're reading this in the future, it's very possible that the interface has changed.
 If you can avoid dealing with the editor, try to do so.
 However, if you must make significant changes to it, it may just be easier to recreate it with a modern version of the framework.

-Note that the state of a Lexical editor is serialized to JSON, which is why the `Exhibit.summary` and `Card.description` columns in the database are represented with the MySQL `JSON` type instead of a `VarChar`.
+Note that the state of a Lexical editor is serialized to JSON, which is why the `Exhibit.summary` and `Card.description` columns in the database are represented with the MySQL `JSON` type instead of `VarChar`s.
 Additionally, if you want to create a new and empty text editor, you can can use the `TextEditor.emptyEditorState()` method to return a JSON object that represents the empty state.

 ## Server-Side Rendering

-You may notice that some of the `@/components/page/` components expect props.
+You may notice that some of the `@/components/pages/` components expect props.
 This is because those props are fetched by the server during the SSR process that NextJS uses.
 You can find the `getServerSideProps` functions for each page component in a corresponding `@/pages/` file.
 This folder is treated specially by NextJS and will be explained in the next section.

 # Routing

-In NextJS, routes are automatically generated according to the `@/pages` directory (if you're reading this in the future, it will instead be the `@/app` directory).
-Each file in this directory should export a component that represents a page.
+In NextJS, routes are automatically generated according to the `@/pages` directory (if you're reading this in the future, modern versions will instead use the `@/app` directory).
+Each file in this directory should export a React component that represents a page.
 Thus, each page defined in `@/components/pages/` has a corresponding file in `@/pages` so that it's given a route.
-Likewise, each aggregate handler in `@/handlers` has a corresponding endpoint in `@/pages/api`, which is special because it expects each file to export a `NextApiHandler` instead of a React component.
+Likewise, each aggregate handler in `@/handlers` has a corresponding filepath in `@/pages/api`, which is special because it expects each file to export a `NextApiHandler` instead of a React component.

 Each file in `@/pages` which exports a React component (a page) may optionally export a `getServerSideProps` function which is executed on the server before the page is SSR'd and sent to the client.
 To see how this works, I would encourage you to just look at the examples in those files.